Infinitesimal extension of pluricanonical forms

 \begin{conjecture} \cite{Siu00} Let $p:\cX\to \DD$ be a family of smooth, $n$-dimensional compact manifolds whose central fiber is denoted by $X$.
 We assume that the total space $\cX$ admits a K\"ahler metric.
 Then any holomorphic pluricanonical section defined on $X$ extends holomorphically to $\cX$. \end{conjecture}

-Among the articles dedicated to Conjecture \ref{Siuconj} we first mention here \cite{Lev83} and \cite{Lev85}, due to M. Levine.
-A direct consequence of Theorem \ref{MT} is the following statement, which represents a more general version of the results in \cite{Lev83, Lev85}. \begin{cor} Let $p:\cX\to \DD$ be a smooth holomorphic family whose central fiber $X$ is K\"ahler, and let $\displaystyle s\in H^0(X, mK_{X})$ be a pluricanonical section defined on $X$.
+Among the articles dedicated to Conjecture \ref{Siuconj} we first mention here \cite{Lev83} and \cite{Lev85}, due to M.~Levine.
+A direct consequence of Theorem \ref{MT} is the following statement, which represents a more general version of the results in \cite{Lev83, Lev85}.

+\begin{cor} Let $p:\cX\to \DD$ be a smooth holomorphic family whose central fiber $X$ is K\"ahler, and let $\displaystyle s\in H^0(X, mK_{X})$ be a pluricanonical section defined on $X$.
 We assume that the set of zeros of the ideal is discrete, where $\Sigma$ is the divisor corresponding to $s$.
-Then $s$ admits a holomorphic extension to $\cX$. \end{cor}
+Then any section $\tau \in H^0 (X, m K_X)$ admits a holomorphic extension to a neighborhood of the center fiber $X$.
+If moreover the total space $\cX$ is Kähler, then any section $\tau \in H^0 (X, m K_X)$ admits a holomorphic extension to $\cX$. \end{cor}

-Furthermore we obtain a new proof of the next statement, which represents the main result in \cite{Lev83} (cf. Section 6).
+Furthermore we obtain a new proof of the next statement, which is the main result in \cite{Lev83} (cf. Section 6).
 Our main objective in doing that is to understand better the set-up in which the hypothesis \eqref{intr6} is verified. \begin{thm} \cite{Lev83} Let $\displaystyle s\in H^0(X, mK_{X})$ be a pluricanonical section defined on the central fiber.
 We assume that the set of zeroes $(s=0)\subset X$ of $s$ is non-singular.
 Then $s$ admits an extension to $\cX$. \end{thm}

-Many other results in this framework are established in Section 6; since they are a bit more technical to state, we will not reproduce them here.
-We mention nevertheless Theorem \ref{hypo} in which a sufficient condition for the $L^2$ hypothesis \eqref{intr6} to be satisfied is given.

-Finally, we highlight some parts of the proof of Theorem \ref{MT} which seem interesting to us.
+We highlight next some parts of the proof of Theorem \ref{MT} which seem interesting to us.
 By hypothesis the section $s$ admits a $\mathcal C^\infty$ extension $s_k$ such that

 for some form $\Lambda_k\in \mathcal C^\infty_{n+1, 1}(\cX, (m-1)K_{\cX})$ whose restriction to $X$ is $\dbar$-closed.
 The first step is to show that there exist forms $\alpha_k$ and $\beta_k$ which are smooth in the complement of the support of $(s=0)\subset X$ and such that